HGARgG-0710/math-expressions.js/README.md

     Statistics.max: number;

     Statistics.range: number;
+    Statistics.interquartRange: number;
-    Statistics.arrLength: number;
+    Statistics.countOfElements: number;

     Statistics.median: number;
+    Statistics.average: number;
-    Statistics.averageNum: number;
+    Statistics.truncatedAverage: number;
-    Statistics.mostPopularNum: string | number;
+    Statistics.mostPopular: string | number;

     Statistics.sorted: number[];

-Actually, Statistics.arrLength property is just a copy of Array.length property of passed array, but I thought, that it might be useful for someone to have all this beautiful data and an array length property in one object.
+Actually, Statistics.countOfElements property is just a copy of Array.length property of passed array, but I thought, that it might be useful for someone to have all this beautiful data and an array length property in one object.

 ### 2.Surface